 McCarthy received a Bachelor of Arts in Social Anthropology from the University of Massachusetts at Boston and a joint Master of Science in Environmental Health Engineering and Planning and Policy from Tufts University.

-When she is not in D.C., McCarthy lives in the Greater Boston area with her husband and two dogs, just a short bike ride away from their three children, Daniel, Maggie and Julie.
+When she is not in D.C., McCarthy lives in the Greater Boston area with her husband and one dog, just a short bike ride away from their three children, Daniel, Maggie and Julie.